Key takeaways

 Pricing

-- No idle costs — models scale to zero when not in use
+- No idle costs for public models — they scale to zero when not in use; private models bill for dedicated uptime (fast-booting fine-tunes bill active time only)

 |---|---|